RWTH-HPC/sx-aurora-offloading/docs/internal/doxygen/Classes/classTargetCodeRegion.md

 clang::SourceLocation getTargetDirectiveLocation()
 ```

 Returns the SourceLocation for the target directive (we need the source location of the first pragma of the target region to compose the name of the function generated for that region)

+**Return**: clang::SourceLocation Location

+Get target directive location.

+Returns the SourceLocation for the target directive (we need the source location of the first pragma of the target region to compose the name of the function generated for that region)

 ## Public Attributes Documentation